Click Here to Submit

 Each fellowship is $5,000 USD for travel and accommodation for visiting a research laboratory proximate to the meeting for a period of up to three weeks immediately before or after the IADR General Session.
 Registration for the IADR Academy and IADR General Session is included for the successful applicant.

-The 2019 IADR STAR Network Academy Fellowship labs will take place at the University of British Columbia, Vancouver, Canada.
+The 2019 IADR STAR Network Academy Fellowship labs will take place in the Washington D.C. area and are to be determined.

 Application requires the following: